• Skip to primary navigation

 How can I use leftover tarragon?

-Tarragon is delicious in a chicken salad, or sauce served with chicken.
+Tarragon is delicious in a chicken salad or sauce served with chicken.
 It is also a delicious salad dressing made with white wine vinegar (3 tablespoons), olive oil (½ cup), and Dijon mustard 1 tablespoon).

 Can I substitute chicken broth for beef broth?